Macular Degeneration

 What is macular degeneration?

-Age Related Macular degeneration (AMD) is an age-related disease that affects central vision.
-It is a gradual death of patches of the central retina (the macula) responsible for your detailed vision.
-90% of cases are known as “dry” or atrophic.
-There are diet and lifestyle factors that can reduce the progression of this dry form.
-10% of AMD cases are known as “wet” or neovascular.
-This type causes more rapid and severe vision loss but early treatment can limit the damage.
+Age Related Macular degeneration (AMD) is a disease that affects central vision.
+It is caused by oxidative damage to the retina resulting in the buildup of cellular waste causing gradual and patchy damage to the central retina (the macula).
+The macula is responsible for your detailed vision so damage to this area affects your ability to see detail.
+About 90% of cases are “dry” or atrophic, and 10% of cases are “wet” or neovascular.
+The latter causes rapid and severe vision loss if not treated quickly.

 If you’re concerned about age-related macular degeneration, Mission Eye Care can help.
 We have specialized equipment for the early detection of this disease as well as the expertise and knowledge to discuss modifiable risk factors such as diet and lifestyle.
-You can read more about nutrition on our blog.
+You can read more about nutrition and AMD in our blog section.

 Symptoms of macular degeneration